dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 After performing the long-return (`lret`) we'll be running `target_function` in full 64-bit long mode.
 It's worth noting that at this point we still have the lower-half stack, so it may be worth having some more assembly that changes that, before jumping directly to C.

-Some of the things were glossed there, like paging and setting up a gdt, are explained in their own sections.
+Some of the things were glossed there, like paging and setting up a gdt, are explained in their own chapters.

 We'll also want to pass the multiboot info structure to the kernel's main function.

 The interface between a higher level language like C and assembly (or another high level language) is called the ABI (application binary interface).
-This is discussed more in the section about C, but for now to pass a single `uint64_t` (or a pointer of any kind, which the info structure is) simply move it to `rdi`, and it'll be available as the first argument in C.
+This is discussed more in the chapter about C, but for now to pass a single `uint64_t` (or a pointer of any kind, which the info structure is) simply move it to `rdi`, and it'll be available as the first argument in C.

 ## Stivale 2